Wellness Educator Training

 This Course is a five-day attendance course: 2 days for Module 1 and 3 days for Module 2 with practical work assignments added in between sessions.

 Wellness Educators have to develop the following skills set as an inherent part of the training:

 - Knowledge of the subject being trained on.
 In this instance health and wellness education on various related subjects (refer to content outline further on)

-- Understanding and discussing the concept of roll models: we are not only our physical bodies.
-Often those who seem, on the surface, to be poor roll models, make the best peer educators/wellness champions!
+- Understanding and discussing the concept of role models: we are not only our physical bodies.
+Often those who seem, on the surface, to be poor role models, make the best peer educators/wellness champions!
 This concept is explored and discussed extensively.